zbeekman/WRF/README_CMAKE_LIBS.md

 mpiexec -n 2 example2.exe
 ```

 If everything went OK, you can now build WRF with MPI.
+You can go back to [Build and Install WRF-CMake](README_CMAKE_INSTALL.md#build-and-install-wrf-cmake).